 Scale is key

 A hacker controlling a single device of course isn’t much of a problem.
 The available countermeasures for grid stability will easily protect us from such an attack.
 Hacking these devices becomes a problem when done at a large scale.
-Since more and more of these PV installations are being connected to the internet or the local network, to provide the user with certain functionalities, they can be targeted easily, and remotely, by hackers.
+Since more and more of these PV installations are being connected to the internet, cloud environments or the local network, to provide the user with certain functionalities, they can be targeted easily and remotely, by hackers.

 Theoretical proof